webauthn-open-source/fido2-lib/README.md

 // authentication complete!
 ```

-For a real-life example, refer to [component-fido2](https://github.com/webauthn-open-source/component-fido2).
+For a real-life example, refer to [OWASP Single Sign-On](https://github.com/OWASP/SSO_Project).

 ## Sponsor
-Note that while I used to be Technical Director for FIDO Alliance (and I am currently the Technical Advisor for FIDO Alliance), THIS PROJECT IS NOT ENDORSED OR SPONSORED BY FIDO ALLIANCE.

-Work for this project is supported by my consulting company: [WebAuthn Consulting](https://webauthn.consulting/).
+Work for this project was supported by [Adam Power](https://github.com/apowers313).